ProjectSky/sm-ext-socket/README.md

 # SourceMod Socket Extension

 ## What is this?
-This is a [SourceMod](http://www.sourcemod.net/) extension that provides TCP and UDP socket communication capabilities.<br>
+This is a [SourceMod](http://www.sourcemod.net/) extension that provides TCP/UDP/UDS socket communication capabilities.<br>
 A complete rewrite of the [original socket extension](https://github.com/JoinedSenses/sm-ext-socket) with modern C++17 and libuv.

 ## Features